prayanshu-sharma/Integrate-Azure-Databricks-With-Azure-Data-Factory/README.md

 # Integrate-Azure-Databricks-With-Azure-Data-Factory

-1-Upload Products.json into blob storage
+**Description**-Upload Products.json into blob storage
-2-Moving data from blob storage into Datalake storage by using ADF 3-Extracting and transforming the data in the datalake using databricks
+Moving data from blob storage into Datalake storage by using ADF Extracting and transforming the data in the datalake using databricks

 Step-1
 Create Azure Databricks workspace named as product-ws using azure service and type resource name databricks and create with new workspace.